 Ann Marie Burr's house

-The following morning, Beverly Burr woke up early and realized that her daughter was gone.
-She also noticed that the front door was ajar and that the living room window was open.
+That morning, her mother, Beverly, woke up early and noticed that she wasn't in her bedroom.
+After walking downstairs, she saw that the front door was ajar and the living room window was open.

-Other than that, there were no signs of a struggle or foul play.
+Apart from that, there were no obvious signs of a struggle or foul play.

-Although the family dog had been barking at some point during the night, the family ignored it because they thought that it had been spooked by a passing rainstorm.
+Although the family dog was barking during the night, they chose to ignore it because they believed that it had been spooked by a passing rainstorm.

-Sadly, no trace of the young girl was found.
+Unfortunately, no trace of the young girl was ever found.

 Outside the house, detectives discovered a size six or seven footprint.
 This has led to speculation that the 8-year-old may have been one of the earliest victims of serial killer Ted Bundy.